 As we work for a carbon neutral future, we are committed to compensating for our remaining carbon emissions in a way that can also improve lives in the most vulnerable communities around the world by restoring the ecosystems they rely on for their sustenance.

 Along with nine other corporate partners, we invest in the Livelihoods Carbon Funds to support projects for agroforestry, mangrove restoration, and fuel-efficient cooking tools for communities in Asia, South America, and Africa.
 Projects are monitored over up to 20 years, requiring a long-term commitment from the investor companies in the Livelihoods Carbon Fund.

+The Indian Foundation Nature Environment and Wildlife Society (NEWS) and Livelihoods are working with the local communities of the Sundarbans to restore these shrinking mangrove forests.
 Together, since 2011, we have planted 130 million trees, restored 48,000 ha, equipped 120,000 families with efficient cookstoves, and reached over 1 million people.
 The first Livelihoods Carbon Fund will offset the equivalent of 10 million tons of CO2.

 In 2017, we renewed our commitment by investing in the Livelihoods Carbon Fund #2, the Livelihood Fund for Family Farming together with other corporate partners.
 This fund, with an investment target of 100 million €, aims at improving the lives of 2 million people and at offsetting around 25 million tons of CO2 over a 20-year span.